Assignment Has Changed

 - Include the actual search terms you used and how you modified them as you went along.
 (See Beginning Your Research).

 - Say which specific databases and search engines you tried.
 Analyze the results.
 How many hits did you get?
 Say how and why you modified your search strategy to get more or less.
 What did you learn about each database that you tried?

 - For issue-oriented research, Opposing Viewpoints is your best choice.

 - If you have trouble finding relevant articles or books in the Library, ask a librarian.
 They have Master's Degrees in research, are more discerning than search engines, and are happy to assist!

 - Include actual facts and theories that you discovered about your topic as well as idiosyncratic information such as what surprised you.
 You could say what you already knew about the topic before beginning the research and how that topic may have changed during the research process.

-- Create a bibliography of at least 3-5 resources which MUST be found through the Otis databases, including the OPAC, and include journal articles and/or books.
+- Create a bibliography of at least 3-5 QUALITY resources which MUST be found through the Otis databases, including the OPAC, and include journal articles and/or books.
 You should also include websites if you used them, but those will be in addition to the 3-5.
-You must annotate and evaluate, including the identify the credentials of the author and the type of information (scholarly, popular, etc.)/intented autience.
-(See CRAAP Detection and Types of Information.
+You must annotate and evaluate, including the identify the credentials of the author and intented autience.
+(See Sample Annotations, CRAAP Detection and Types of Information.